paulscherrerinstitute/wica-http/README.md

 This is the Wica-HTTP component.

-WICA stands for Web Interface for Controls Applications.
-The basic idea is to provide a technology which supports the streaming of live data from a distributed control system to update a user's web pages in real-time.
+WICA stands for *Web Interface for Controls Applications*.
+The basic idea is to support the streaming of live data from a distributed control system to update a user's web pages in real-time.

 Wica comprises two main components: